bigbigmdm/GAOMON-M106K-PRO-in-LINUX/README.md

 Out of the box the device works immediately.
 Positions normally, but is detected by the system as some variant of the touchpad in the SETUP/Mouse and Touchpad menu.
 Pressing force is displayed correctly in the Krita graphical editor, but the function keys don't work.

 The **lsusb** command identifies it as **256c:006d**.
-It might also be 256c:006e - @speculatrix, found his tablet which was bought in early 2024 had a different ID. so amend the above identifier as needed.
+It might also be 256c:006e - @speculatrix, found his tablet which was bought in late 2023 had a different ID. so amend the above identifier as needed.

 The following is required for the device to work fully: